Credit Card Purchase Protection

 Product-specific purchase protection

-If you’re a credit card holder, ID fraud protection is included as part of the deal but some providers and products offer additional consumer protection too.
+If you’re a credit card holder, ID fraud protection is included as part of the deal but some providers offer additional consumer protection too.
 Purchase protection and price protection may be included as part of a monthly or annual fee with your credit card or offered as a ‘credit card reward’ to make a product more attractive.

 Price protection vs purchase protection

 Price protection typically covers you if an item you buy lowers in price within a certain amount of days from purchase.
 In this event, you can ask for the money to be refunded back to your account.
 Purchase protection covers theft and accidental damage, again this can be capped within a particular time period.
-Some credit cards also extend the warranty of goods purchased on cards, which could be handy if something breaks just as the manufacturer’s warranty has run out.
+Some credit cards also extend the warranty of goods purchased on cards, which could be handy if your purchase breaks just as the manufacturer’s warranty has run out.

 If you’re on the lookout for a credit card and would like to shield yourself while shopping, why not take a look at our moneymatcher to find a card for you?